COVID: Review the latest FCDO Travel Advice before travelling to or from Nauru

 As you might have guessed, there are also many beautiful waterfalls that can be found on the island.
 This natural beauty offers an almost spiritual experience to those who come here to experience the true Nauruan culture.
 The waterfalls open up into impressive waterfalls with water pouring down over hundreds of steps before they plunge fully into the ocean.

 For those who want to spend more of their time sightseeing around the central area of Nauru, then there are plenty of options.
 There are many incredible beaches to be found here, and many of these beaches are only a short distance from the centre of town.
 You will be able to take a bus or train ride from any point on the island to several of the main tourist attractions, and experience incredible views of the islands many waterfalls and natural landscape features.
 Most of these places are only a few short stops away from the main tourist center of Nauru, making it easy for visitors to stop and enjoy themselves during their stay in the island center.

 Overall, if you are looking for a unique and exciting holiday experience, then a visit to the remote South Pacific island of Nauru is just what you are looking for.
 In addition to being one of the most scenic locations to visit in all of Australia, Nauru offers visitors an unforgettable experience that you can share with your friends and family.
 Even if you do not intend to stay for long, you should consider taking advantage of the many activities and tours that are offered in this area.
 A Nauru travel guide can help you plan your trip and make sure that you do not miss out on anything that capture the uniqueness of this exotic location.

-Up to date information for vaccinations before you travel to Nauru are available from the NHS website
+Up to date information for vaccinations before you travel to Nauru are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Nauru read the Foreign & Commonwealth Office latest information for Nauru.